AmirAlahmedy/nandbox-bot-api/README.md

 ## Build your first bot
 You can easily build your bot by following the below steps:

-**1.Setup your configuration object** once you get your bot configuration data from nandbox app , copy it to a `config` object.
+**1.Setup your configuration object** once you get your bot configuration data from nandbox app , copy it to the `config.json` in the root directory of this project.

 If you don't know how to get bot configuration data and token from nandbox